-Any time you watch one of those amazing wildlife documentaries where wild animals chase each other across the plains, or Hollywood productions with glittering cityscapes rising out of the oncoming night, you probably have a drone to thank.
-So it’s no wonder that home users are keen to capture some stunning shots and footage of their own.
+Whenever you watch one of those fantastic wildlife documentaries where wild animals chase each other across the plains or Hollywood productions with glittering cityscapes rising out of the oncoming night, you probably have a drone to thank.
+So it’s no wonder why home users are keen to capture some stunning shots and footage of their own.
 And as drones become more popular, they also become more affordable.

-- 1. Learn About Different Type of Drones
+- 1. Learn About Different Types of Drones

 - 2. Consider Certain Features